 Truck accident claims in Michigan can be complex and involve multiple parties.
 They can be much more complicated then a simple car accident.
 When a truck accident occurs, the victim may be entitled to recover compensation for their injuries and damages.
 In Michigan, truck accident victims can seek financial restitution for damages, such as medical bills and lost income, by filing a claim with their own insurance providers.
 This is because Michigan is a no-fault state, which means that each driver’s insurance company is responsible for covering their own damages, regardless of who was at fault.

 However, if the victim’s injuries are severe or catastrophic, they may be able to file a lawsuit against the at-fault party, including the truck driver, trucking company, or other third party.
 To file a lawsuit, the victim must prove several elements, including negligence or fault on the part of the defendant, causation of the accident, damages suffered by the victim, and liability of the defendant.
 In many truck accidents, passenger vehicles suffer the most damage.
-If you or a loved one were injured in a car during a truck collision, a Lansing accident law firm can help protect your rights.
+If you or a loved one were injured in a car during a truck collision, our personal injury representation in Lansing focuses on protecting victims from being overwhelmed by insurers while their recovery is still ongoing.

 What Compensation Can Lansing Truck Accident Victims Recover?